Neuroinclusive Practice™

 • The legal obligations in relation to neurodivergent employees (Equality Act 2010).

-Accredited Dyslexia Champions™ are the ‘missing link’ that can make the difference – listening, sharing information and enabling individuals to make an informed decision about whether to seek support – or not
+Accredited Dyslexia Champions™ is the ‘missing link’ that can make the difference – listening, sharing information and enabling individuals to make an informed decision about whether to seek support – or not.

 This program is a blended learning experience including: